Cannabis in Nevada: Initiative to Regulate and Tax Marijuana (2016)

 Recreational use of cannabis was legalized after the Initiative to Regulate and Tax Marijuana (Question 2) passed with 54% of the vote on November 8, 2016.
 Possession of up to one ounce of cannabis became legal for adults 21 and over on January 1, 2017.
 The initiative also allows adults to cultivate up to six plants if they live more than 25 miles from a dispensary.
 The first dispensaries opened to the public on July 1, 2017.

 Question 2 was opposed by casino magnate Sheldon Adelson, who donated $3.35 million to the campaign to defeat the initiative.
 Adelson also purchased the Las Vegas Review-Journal in December 2015, after which the editorial board reversed its earlier endorsement of the initiative.
 Prior to the flip-flop, the Review-Journal supported legalization as far back as 2002.
 The main sponsor in support of the initiative was Marijuana Policy Project.

-Consumption lounges (2021)
+Consumption lounges legalized (2021)

 In June 2021, Governor Steve Sisolak signed Assembly Bill 341, allowing the operation of alcohol-free consumption lounges where adults can purchase and consume cannabis products.
 Lounges can be either stand-alone independent businesses or attached to existing dispensaries.
-The law took effect October 1, 2021, and following local licensing approvals, lounges could open by the end of the year.
-The lounges will offer tourists a venue to consume cannabis someplace other than a private home.
-Nevada law is explicit that these cannabis consumption lounges "can not be near casinos, bars and/or any gaming machine areas".
+The lounges offer tourists a venue to consume cannabis outside a private home.

+In November 2022, the Cannabis Compliance Board announced the issuance of 40 prospective licenses for consumption lounges.
+Of those, three were issued conditional licenses in June 2023.

+The first lounge to open in the state was at Nuwu Cannabis Marketplace, operated by the Las Vegas Pauite Tribe, in October 2019.
+The first to open on non-tribal land was Smoke and Mirrors lounge operated by THRIVE Cannabis Marketplace in February 2024.
+Clark County Commissioner Tick Segerblom became the first customer to consume cannabis on-site when he lit up a joint at 4:20 pm on opening day.

+Possession limit and licensing reforms (2023)

+In June 2023, Governor Joe Lombardo signed into law a bill to increase possession limits from 1 ounce of flower to 2.5, and from 1/8 ounce of concentrate to 1/4, effective January 1, 2024.
+The bill also allowed recreational cannabis licenses to serve dually as medical cannabis licenses, and allowed people with felony convictions to obtain licenses if certain criteria are met.